These healthy high-protein snacks will help you stay on track without making you feel like you’re sacrificing your favorite foods.

 How many times a day do you find yourself mindlessly reaching for something to savor in between meals?
 Tonal coach Gabby Sansosti is right there with you.
 “I’m definitely a snacker, and I think that’s because my body naturally wants to eat smaller bites more often than full meals,” she says.

 And that’s not a bad thing.
 A third of Americans surveyed said they snacked at least once a day, according to 2020 data from the International Food Information Council.
-Healthy snacks can provide energy in the middle of the day or pre- and post-exercise; help you get extra nutrients and calories; decrease hunger and keep you from overeating at mealtime, and boost your brainpower and stabilize your mood.
+Healthy, high protein snacks can provide energy in the middle of the day or pre- and post-exercise; help you get extra nutrients and calories; decrease hunger and keep you from overeating at mealtime, and boost your brainpower and stabilize your mood.

 “But my brain doesn’t always want to reach for the healthiest thing,” admits Coach Gabby.
 “So I’m making a commitment to shift toward better-for-me options.”